 The scope of an NDA is determined by the term “Confidential Information.”
-Confidential information can refer to all disclosed information or to information contained in a stamped document.
+Confidential information can refer to all disclosed information or information contained in a stamped document.
 However, the scope varies since most definitions of the term include all information deemed by a reasonable person to be confidential.

 However, you should include exceptions to the term — for instance, information that recipients can obtain from other sources or information that is commonly known in the industry.